INSaFLU/insaflu_docs/docs/uploading_data.rst

    2. Each individual sequence of the multi-FASTA file must have the precise size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons.

-   2. INSaFLU automatically annotates the uploaded multi-FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file.
+   3. INSaFLU automatically annotates the uploaded multi-FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file.

-   ## See below a guide to generate additional reference sequences
+   ## See below a GUIDE to generate additional reference sequences

 .. image:: _static/upload_add_reference.png